Unifor: Saskatchewan Crown corporations

 On September 30, 2019, approximately 5,000 Unifor members from all of the above locals began a work-to-rule campaign after failing to negotiate new contracts with the provincial government.
 By October 4, the job action had escalated into a strike, as all of those workers walked off the job and began picketing, with the exception of those workers working essential roles such as 911 operators, power outage dispatchers, and natural gas leak responders.

+Amazon

+In July 2025, the BC Labour Relations Board certified Unifor as the union representing Amazon warehouse workers in Delta, British Columbia.
+It found that management had "engaged in unfair labour practices that interfered with the unionization process."